KerenLab/CellTune-App/docs/celltunedepot.md

 ### Cell Types

-**'CellTypes.csv'** contains a list of all cell types across datasets and the expression used to define them (PrimaryMarker).
+**'CellTypes_ALL.csv'** contains a list of all cell types across datasets and the expression used to define them (PrimaryMarker).

 &nbsp;